Back titles click here for a limited time - 50% off plus FREE shipping!

 "A very valuable piece of work about a distinctive crop, and merits the close attention of ethnobotanists and scholars of agriculture.
 That is an anthropologically interesting part of the world; we need more studies like this."

 "Sarah Osterhoudt's book brilliantly succeeds in literally, grounding the claim that an indigenous, agrarian society narrates its genealogy, its collective history, and its value and meaning through its agro-forestry landscape.
-She has 'realized' to a rare extent a cultural reading of landscape so celebrated by Maurice Bloch and Keith Basso.
+She has 'realized' to a rare extent a cultural reading of landscape so celebrated by Marc Bloch and Keith Basso.
 The result is something of a model that other ethnographers of landscape and environment will learn from."

 Sarah R. Osterhoudt is an Assistant Professor of Anthropology at Indiana University.
 She received her doctoral degree from Yale University through the combined program in Anthropology and Forestry & Environmental Studies, as well as a joint doctoral degree from The New York Botanical Garden.